Bayesian semiparametric modelling of phase-varying point processes: Random Bernstein polynomial-based registration of multiple point processes

+Contrarily to \citet[Theorem~1]{panaretos2016}, our asymptotic theory does not require $n \to \infty$; indeed we only require that $m_i \to \infty$, with $i=1,\ldots,n$, for any finite $n$.
+Yet note that the consequence is that under this assumption one is only able to approximate warping functions of the type $\mathbb{T}_i = \mathbb{F}_i^{-1} \circ \mathbb{F}$, for all $i$, where $\mathbb{F}$ is the Fr\'echet--Wasserstein mean of $\mathbb{F}_1, \dots, \mathbb{F}_n$.
+This proviso is less and less restrictive as $n$ increases, and it is asymptotically compatible with that of \cite{panaretos2016}, as indeed if the $\mathbb{T}_i$ are independent and identically distributed---rather than fixed as assumed in Theorem~\ref{thm2}---then it follows that as $n \to \infty$,

-\begin{corollary} Under the same conditions as in Theorem~\ref{thm2}, the posterior from the priors induced by~\eqref{frechet:mean} and~\eqref{warp} are respectively weakly consistent at $\mathbb{F}$ and $\mathbb{T}_i$, as $m_i \to \infty$, for $i=1,\ldots,n$. \end{corollary} This result closes the large sample properties of our methods; we next focus on assessing their finite-sample properties.
+Below, the posteriors induced by~\eqref{frechet:mean} and~\eqref{warp} should be understood respectively as the laws of ${F}$ and ${T}_i$ conditional on $\{\widetilde x_{i, j}\}_{j = 1}^{m_i}$.
+The following result holds. \begin{theorem} Under the same conditions as in Theorem~\ref{thm2}, if $m_i \to \infty$ for $i=1,\ldots,n$, then the posteriors induced by~\eqref{frechet:mean} and~\eqref{warp} are respectively Kolmogorov consistent at $\mathbb{F}$ and $\mathbb{T}_i$, for all $i$. \end{theorem} This result closes the large sample properties of our methods; we next focus on assessing their finite-sample properties.